Swapnil-Sagar/GuessingGameinPy/README.md

 Where computer generates 3 numbers and user have to guess it

-Clues:
+Result:

 1) "MATCH" - Correct number in correct position

  2) "CLOSE" - Correct number in Wrong position